donnietaylor/Create-RandomFiles/README.md

 	.PARAMETER SubDirectoryCreateChance
 		The chance that a subdirectory will be created.
 Larger numbers here will actually make it less likely that a subdirectory is created.
 A number of 20 means that 1-in-20 will create a subdirectory.
 A number of 100 means that 1-100 will create a subdirectory.

+	.PARAMETER SizeMeasurement
+		The measurement type that is used for both the file size and the variance.
+Valid values are KB, MB, GB.

 	.EXAMPLE
 		PS C:\> Create-Files -Path c:\Temp\blog -FileTypes log, log1, log2, log3, log4, log5, log6, log7, log8 -Size 3 -Count 100